listerine hacks11 min

 3

-Freshen up the toilet bowl
+Freshen the toilet bowl between deep cleans

 4